spacelephantlabs/AIPs/AIPS/aip-33.md

 Current proposal makes nft property constraint relatively easy to customize : register a new custom constraint logic to constraint manager and reference it directly from `network.json` file.

 ***Note 1:*** `network.json` is validated before used using schemes.
 When adding custom constraints, you must update `network.json` scheme accordingly.
-***Note 2:*** a limitation exists due to current implementation of handlers in Ark.
-You can't apply constraint from `canBeApplied` method because it's synchronous.

 ### Advanced token features